PhilipMcGaw/Test-in-a-Box/docs/ARCHITECTURE.md

 # Results

-The current implementation records CSV data.
+The current implementation records CSV data and generates a machine-readable run manifest plus a Markdown summary.
+The reports describe:

-Version 0.1 will additionally generate a Markdown summary describing:

 - Project.
 - DUT.